ooddle

 Where ooddle Falls Short

 If you only want food tracking, ooddle is more than you need.
 The integrated approach assumes you want a full life shift.
+People hoping for a fast 14-day cut without changing anything else will find ooddle slower than the marketing promises of stricter apps.

 Key Differences

 Noom teaches you about food.
 Lifesum tracks food. ooddle changes the conditions that drive food behavior.
 Different problems, different solutions.
+The mistake people make is picking based on price or aesthetics rather than which actual problem matches their life.

 Who Should Choose What

 Explorer is free.
-Core is $29 a month.
-Pass is $79 a month and coming soon.
+Core is $12 a month.
+Pass is $39 a month and coming soon.

 Ready to try something different?